-Rule 9 waiver granted by the Panel on Takeovers and Mergers (the "Panel") in favour of Olive Partners, S.A. ("Olive")
+Rule 9 waiver granted by the Panel on Takeovers and Mergers (the "Panel") in favour of Olive Partners, S.A. ("Olive") - Resolution 21

-CCEP has applied to the Panel for a waiver of Rule 9 of the Takeover Code in order to permit the buyback authorities proposed under Resolutions 16 and 17 without requiring Olive to make a general offer to shareholders which Olive would otherwise be obliged to do.

-The Takeover Code is administered by the Panel and applies to CCEP because it is a UK public company.
+CCEP applied to the Panel for a waiver of Rule 9 of the Takeover Code to permit the buyback authorities proposed under Resolutions 23 and 24 without obliging Olive to make a general offer to Shareholders.
+The Takeover Code is administered by the Panel and applies to CCEP as a UK public company.
 The Panel is the UK body which provides a framework for takeovers in the UK and ensures fair and equal treatment of shareholders in relation to takeovers.
 Accordingly, the Panel was consulted at an early stage regarding the waiver of Rule 9 of the Takeover Code.
-It has reviewed Resolution 14 and has agreed, subject to the approval of the shareholders of CCEP other than Olive or any concert party of Olive (the "Independent Shareholders"), to waive the requirement for Olive and any person acting in concert with Olive to make a general offer to all Shareholders where such an obligation would arise as a result of purchases by CCEP of up to 48,507,819 Ordinary Shares.
-Under the proposed

-Resolution 14 we are asking the Independent Shareholders for such approval.
-An explanation of the reasons for such a request and the background to the obligation arising from Rule 9 of the Takeover Code are set out in the explanatory notes to Resolution 14 and in Part IV of this document.
+It has reviewed Resolution 21 and has agreed, subject to the approval of the Shareholders other than Olive or any concert party of Olive (the "Independent Shareholders"), to waive the requirement for Olive and any person acting in concert with Olive to make a general offer to all Shareholders where such an obligation would arise as a result of purchases by CCEP of up to 45,415,617 of its own ordinary shares of €0.01 each (the "Ordinary Shares") pursuant to Resolutions 23 and 24.
+Under the proposed Resolution 21 we are asking the Independent Shareholders for such approval.
+An explanation of the reasons for such a request and the background to the obligation arising from Rule 9 of the Takeover Code are set out in the Explanatory Notes to Resolution 21 and in Part IV of this document.